anpaz/aleph/README.md

 * the literal `|1>` is the source of the next column
 * the `==` in the predicate is the source of the last column

-> **Note 1:** that to filter such a table on a classical computer requires iterating through all the rows.
+> **Note 1:** to filter such a table on a classical computer requires iterating through all the rows.
 On a quantum computer the number of operations depend on the number of columns when using **amplitude amplification**.

-> **Note 2:** Quantum expressions return a `ket` who keeps a reference to its input arguments thus creating a DAG.
+> **Note 2:** quantum expressions return a `ket` who keeps a reference to its input arguments thus creating a DAG.
 This DAG defines dependencies of evaluation creating **entanglement**.

 ### Estimate